koliseoapi/help/content/about/privacy.md

 - We store your data in a secure Cloud provider, which adds extra layers of physical and logical protection.
 - All data is stored encrypted.

+## Data deletion

+If you want us to delete your data, get in contact by sending your request to [info@koliseo.com](info@koliseo.com), attaching a way to confirm that you own the related account.

 ## Changes

 Our Privacy Policy may change.
 We will post any privacy policy changes on this page and, if the changes are significant, we will provide a more prominent notice (including, for certain services, email notification of privacy policy changes).